ahmed-dowidar/demo-mobile-e-shop-axiom/readme.md

 *  or from cmd you can directly go to the target folder which maven generates and open cmd in this path
 * type java -jar {type jar full name } and run

-## EndPoints
+## URLS
-Project is Exposed these API's with:
+Project Exposed these API's End Points :

 ** get list of Mobile handset :**  http://localhost:8080/mobiles/list <br />
 ** get list of Mobile handset By id :**  http://localhost:8080/mobiles/search?id=27999 <br />